Best Diet for Cockatoo

 Cockatoo Nutritional Profile

 Nutrition for Cockatoo must account for this species's Medium to Large (12-27 inches, 300-1200 grams) frame and naturally friendly disposition.
 Across a lifespan of 40-70+ years, dietary consistency directly influences vitality and longevity.
 Larger birds like Cockatoo need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Cockatoo to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Cockatoo to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Cockatoo